Fort Macleod: Film

 The 2005 romantic drama film Brokeback Mountain was filmed in part in Fort Macleod.
 The laundry apartment is located at 2422 Third Avenue, where a sign is posted marking the "passionate reunion" of Jack and Ennis.
 Passchendaele was also filmed in Fort Macleod's historic downtown, which acted as a stand-in for Calgary circa 1915.
 Scenes involving the dust storm and Matthew McConaughey's character were also filmed in Fort Macleod in Christopher Nolan's 2014 film Interstellar, where the giant dust clouds were created on location using large fans to blow cellulose-based synthetic dust through the air.
 Francesco Lucente's motion picture drama Badland was filmed mostly in Fort Macleod.
 Francesco Lucente lived in Fort Macleod from 1974 to 1978.
 His father Salvatore Lucente owned the American and Queens Hotels during that time.

 The downtown historic buildings were also used in the 2021 film Ghostbusters: Afterlife.

+This site was also used as a filming location for 2023 TV Series The Last of Us.